Hock Lee bus riots

-On 24 April 1955, the Hock Lee Amalgamated Bus Company fired more than 200 bus workers due to their association with the Singapore Bus Workers' Union.
+In February of that year, the Hock Lee Amalgamated Bus Company fired 229 bus workers due to their association with the Singapore Bus Workers' Union.
 As a result, the bus workers went on a strike.
-On 24 April 1955, police clashed with the strikers, leading to the riots.
-The riots resulted in the death of four people and thirty-one people injured.
+Despite mediation efforts, the strikes escalated into riots on 12 May, resulting in the deaths of four people and thirty-one people injured.

 Background

 Postwar conditions and the rise of trade unions

 The global trend of decolonisation, led the way for the liberalisation of Singaporean politics.
 The 1948 constitution that reformed the political and judicial systems in Singapore paved the way for Singapore's first elections in 1948.
 This partial liberalisation was impeded as the British saw their strategic interests in Southeast Asia being challenged by peasant uprisings especially in Malaya.

 Role of the British

 To maintain their control, the British tried to construct a narrative of communist insurgencies and militarism which could be potentially threatening to the security of the region.
 On the premise of containing communist activities, emergency regulations were implemented in 1948.
 These emergency regulations increased restriction on civil society meetings in Singapore.
 A turning point came as the Rendel Constitution was accepted by the British government and resulted in elections that brought David Marshall and the Labour Front party into power.
 This new constitution led to the provisional easing of restrictions under Emergency regulations, which in its turn sparked off much interest in politics among the people living in Singapore.
 This renewed liberalisation led to the establishment of many trade unions during this period which would have alarmed many employers that were worried about their business interests.
 Oppressive colonial educational and labour policies discriminated against Chinese students and workers.
 Perceived unjust colonial policies led to various episodes of labour unrests in 1954 and 1955.
 In 1954 there was The May 13 National Service Ordinance.
 And in 1955, there were three notable strikes namely the Hock Lee Bus workers' strike, the Singapore Traction Company strike and the Singapore Harbour Board strike.